What Is a Grade Beam?

 3. Easily Penetrated

 They can easily allow the penetration of other materials such as rebars, conduits, pipes, or dowels.

 It installation requires less excavation work that saves time and money.

 5. Saves Time and Money

-It required less time to construction and less labour cost, hence saves both time and money.
+It required less time for construction and less labor cost hence saving both time and money.

-Grade Beam is a beam which is built at earth level mostly used to buildings with piles and to connect pile caps to each other or it can also be explained as reinforced concrete members which are constructed to act as horizontal ties between footings or pile caps.
+Grade Beam is a beam that is built at the earth level mostly used to buildings with piles and to connect pile caps to each other or it can also be explained as reinforced concrete members which are constructed to act as horizontal ties between footings or pile caps.

 What are advantages of Grade Beams?

 1. These beams are constructed in any size and shape.
 So, Grade beams are flexible in nature.